JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/TargetedDeploymentUsingData.md

 +++
 Image source: [(Storm-2372 conducts device code phishing campaign)](https://www.microsoft.com/en-us/security/blog/2025/02/13/storm-2372-conducts-device-code-phishing-campaign/)

-Last weeks device code phishing campaign "Storm-2372" forced many organizations to quickly implement countermeasures to block the attack.
+Last weeks device code phishing campaign conducted by "Storm-2372" forced many organizations to quickly implement countermeasures to block the attack.
 While I hope most organizations has already had the time to implement the necessary changes, I wanted to share a few tips on how to use data to target your deployment.
 Both for this specific campaign, but also for other similar controls.

 ## Conditional Access